petros-d/docs/enterprise_versioned_docs/version-0.16/deployment-logs.md

 ---
 ## Overview

-As of Astronomer v0.8, the Astronomer UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.
+The Astronomer UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.

 ### Interpreting Logs